morijx/Raspi_cardiac_wave/README.md

 ### Contact
 This work was carried out at the BMHT Lab at ETH Zurich.
 Supervised by Dr. Moe Elgendi and Prof. Dr. Carlo Menon.

-If you have any questions, please feel free to contact morij@ethz.ch !
+If you have any questions, please feel free to contact morij@ethz.ch or moe.elgendi@hest.ethz.ch!
 ©2024 Janik Mori

 ## Reference